A curriculum designed for Lyme Community Primary School

 - Think about their beliefs and values in the light of the beliefs of others—both religious and non-religious—and the values of the school community.

 As a Rights-Respecting School, we plan and deliver our RE curriculum with the articles of the UNCRC at the forefront; these are carefully mapped out throughout the year.
 By making the children aware of their rights, we aim to instill a tolerant, inquisitive attitude grounded in equality and an understanding of diversity.
-Our school community, and local area, does not provide our children with a wealth of multi-cultural experiences so we enhance our children’s experiences as much as possible making sure that across the year groups the children learn about Christianity, Islam, Judaism, Sikhism, Hinduism, Buddhism and other world faiths to gain knowledge, understanding and appreciation of the main beliefs, places of worship, signs and symbols and festivals in addition to discussing philosophical questions, such as ‘what happens when we die?’
+Our school community, and local area, does not provide our children with a wealth of multi-cultural experiences so we enhance our children’s experiences as much as possible making sure that across the year groups the children learn about Christianity, Islam, Judaism, Sikhism, Hinduism, Buddhism and other world faiths to gain knowledge, understanding and appreciation of the main beliefs, places of worship, signs and symbols and festivals in addition to discussing philosophical questions, such as ‘Does how we treat the workd matter?’ and 'How do people decide what to believe?'

 Our children’s learning culminates in a World Religions assembly in which each year group presents their work; this gives time for them to make links and comparisons between religions in addition to taking an opportunity to develop oracy skills.